liftoffio/LiftoffAds-Unity/README.md

 2. Unzip and import the `.unitypackage` into your project.
 3. Initialize MoPub manually with Liftoff as a custom mediated network.
    Make sure to replace the placeholder ad unit ID and API key.
-4. After building for iOS, navigate to `Build Settings` and set `Runpath Search Paths` to `@executable_path/Frameworks`.
+4. When building for iOS, navigate to `Build Settings` and set `Runpath Search Paths` to `@executable_path/Frameworks`.

 The following code samples may be used as reference for initializing the